reflectoring/reflectoring.github.io/_posts/2020-06-29-what-is-aws.md

 ### Connect To On-Premises Systems with VPN or DX
 Enterprises operate hybrid cloud environments to connect their on-premises resources to resources in the VPC.
 AWS provides two categories of services - [VPN (Virtual Private Network)](https://aws.amazon.com/vpn) and [DX (AWS Direct Connect)](https://aws.amazon.com/directconnect).

-**With AWS VPN service, we can create IPsec Site-to-Site VPN tunnels from a VPC to an on-premises network over the public internet.** This is a good option for corporate rules that require certain systems to be available from the cloud but to run in our own data center.
+**With AWS VPN service, we can create IPsec Site-to-Site VPN tunnels from a VPC to an on-premises network over the public internet.** This is a good option for enterprises that require certain systems to be available from the cloud but to run in our own data center.

-The other way around, **with DX, we can establish dedicated ultra-low latency connections from on-premises to AWS.** With DX, we reduce network charges and experience a more consistent network performance with a higher bandwidth.
+The other way around, **with DX, we can establish dedicated ultra-low latency connections from on-premises to AWS.** We also reduce network charges and experience a more consistent network performance with higher bandwidth.

 ## Control Access with IAM
 [IAM (Identity and Access Management)](https://aws.amazon.com/iam) is an all-encompassing service for authentication and authorization in AWS, coming into action from the time we create our AWS account.